Varieties of Nodal surfaces, coding theory and Discriminants of cubic hypersurfaces. Part 1: Generalities and nodal K3 surfaces. Part 2: Cubic Hypersurfaces, associated discriminants. Part 3: Nodal quintics. Part 4: Nodal sextics: Geometry and deformations of nodal Segre cubic hypersurfaces

-The generators of each summand are presented in Table \ref{table!segre-cubics}. \end{prop} Each row of Table \ref{table!segre-cubics} corresponds to a summand $V_\lambda$ of the decomposition: the first four rows are spanned by $f_{ijk}$ and the bottom two by $g_{ij}$.
+Each row of Table \ref{table!segre-cubics} corresponds to a summand $V_\lambda$ of the decomposition: the first four rows are spanned by $f_{ijk}$ and the bottom two by $g_{ij}$.
 The generator column refers to a cyclic generator of $V_\lambda$ as an $\Sn_n$-module, i.e.~the $\Sn_n$-orbit of such spans $V_\lambda$ as a vector space.
 We use $\sigma_d(x_C)$ (resp.~$s_d(x_C)$) to denote the elementary symmetric polynomial of degree $d$ (resp.~the $d$-th power sum) in the variables $x_c$ indexed by $c$ in $C$.
 Here $C$ is the set $\{c_i\}$.

 \begin{proof} In Lemma \ref{lemma!inv} we show that the set of generators corresponding to standard Young tableaux of shape $\lambda$ form a basis for the irreducible representation $V_\lambda$.
 Since each row of Table \ref{table!segre-cubics} gives a distinct irreducible representation, and the sum of their dimensions is $\binom{n+1}{3}= \dim \Sym^3 V$, we are done. \end{proof}